danG02/dang02/README.md

 ### Hi there 👋

 My name is Danny Galan, I am a Computer Science & Data Science major.
 Here you will see all of my projects, finished and still working on them.
 I am really intresting to start doing any data science based work.
-You can email me thorugh my website on the bottom left on my projects page on www.dannygalan.com .
+You can email me thorugh my website on www.dannygalan.com .

 <!--
 **danG02/dang02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.